opencast/opencast/docs/guides/admin/docs/workflowoperationhandlers/analyze-tracks-woh.md

-# AnalyzeWorkflowOperationHandler
+# AnalyzeTracksWorkflowOperationHandler

 ## Description
-The AnalyzeWorkflowOperationHandler analyzes specified tracks in the mediapackage and sets workflow instance variables that can be used to control if workflow operations should be executed.
+The AnalyzeTracksWorkflowOperationHandler analyzes specified tracks in the mediapackage and sets workflow instance variables that can be used to control if workflow operations should be executed.

 For all tracks matching the flavor specified by the mandatory configuration key *source-flavor*,